 Is baggage insurance worth it?

-Baggage cover (also known as baggage insurance and luggage insurance) covers you if your bag gets lost, stolen or damaged.
-It’s usually included with standard travel insurance, but it’s always a good idea to double-check that the level of cover suits your needs (and your bags).
+Baggage insurance (also known as luggage insurance) covers you if your bag is lost, stolen or damaged.
+It’s usually included with standard travel insurance, but it’s always a good idea to double-check that the level of cover suits your needs.

 - Personal baggage and/or cash left unattended.

-- Valuables that are not kept with you or locked in a safe, if one is available at your accommodation.
+- Valuables that aren’t kept with you or not locked in a safe, if one is available at your accommodation.

 - Items left unattended in your vehicle, unless they’re locked in a glove compartment, boot or luggage box and there are obvious signs of a break-in.

-- Any items that aren’t covered by your travel insurance – watch out for belongings you might need extra cover for, such as gadgets and sports equipment.
+- Any items that aren’t covered by your travel insurance.
+Watch out for belongings you might need extra cover for, such as sports equipment or expensive items over the single item limit, such as jewellery or valuable gadgets.

 - Items owned by a business or that are used for business purposes.

-- Thefts that aren’t reported to the police immediately – remember that all-important 24 hours.
+- Thefts that aren’t reported to the police immediately – your policy will set out the time limits.

 As always, read your policy carefully so you know exactly what’s covered and what’s not.